studionone/terraform-aws-backup/README.md

 # AWS backup module for Terraform

-This module provides a simple configuration for using [AWS Backup Plans](https://docs.aws.amazon.com/aws-backup/latest/devguide/about-backup-plans.html) with Terraform projects.
+This module provides a simple configuration for using [AWS Backup Plans][1] with Terraform projects.

-By default the backup plan adds rules for the following backup schedules:
+By default the module creates backup plan rules for the following schedules:

 | Schedule                     | Retention    |
 |:-----------------------------|:-------------|
 | Every second hour            | One day      |
 | Daily at midnight            | One week     |
 | Weekly on Sunday at midnight | Three months |

+## Supported resources

+The following AWS resources are supported by AWS backup plans:

+- EFS file systems
+- DynamoDB tables
+- EBS volumes
+- RDS databases (except Amazon Aurora)
+- Storage Gateway volumes

+For an up-to-date list of supported resources refer to the AWS Backup Plans [documentation][2].

 ## Setup instructions